 Specific tail wags provide information about the emotional state of dogs.

-Science is always providing new information that allows us to interpret the behaviors of dogs, or to reinterpret behaviors which we thought we understood very well—such as the meaning of a dog's tail wagging.
+Science is always providing new information that allows us to interpret the behaviors of dogs, or to reinterpret behaviors that we thought we understood well—such as the meaning of a dog's wagging tail.

 Perhaps the most common misinterpretation of dogs is the myth that a dog wagging its tail is happy and friendly.
-While some wags are indeed associated with happiness, others can mean fear, insecurity, a social challenge or even a warning that if you approach, you are apt to be bitten.
+While some wags are indeed associated with happiness, others can mean fear, insecurity, a social challenge, or even a warning that if you approach, you are might get bitten.

 In some ways, tail wagging serves the same communication functions as a human smile, a polite greeting or a nod of recognition.
 Smiles are social signals and are thus reserved mostly for situations where somebody is around to see them.
 For dogs, the wag seems to have the same properties.